tramnancy/Soil-Organic-Carbon-in-Southeast-Asia/README.md

 ## Key Findings

 - **Topsoil (0–30 cm):** Precipitation is the dominant positive predictor of SOC across all three modeling frameworks.
-Fertilization is the only management practice with a significant positive association with SOC (β = +0.217, p < 0.001, approximately +24%).
-Land-use type does not significantly differentiate topsoil SOC once climate is controlled (LMM: Annual β = −0.016, ns; Perennial β = +0.003, ns; EMM overall p = 0.8).
+Fertilization is the only management practice with a significant positive association with SOC (Coefficient = +0.217, p < 0.001, approximately +24%).
+Land-use type does not significantly differentiate topsoil SOC once climate is controlled (LMM: Annual Coefficient = −0.016, ns; Perennial β = +0.003, ns; EMM overall p = 0.8).
 - **Midsoil (30–60 cm):** Climate fixed effects lose significance.
-Annual cropping systems are associated with significantly lower SOC than agroforestry (β = −0.972, p = 0.005, approximately −62%).
+Annual cropping systems are associated with significantly lower SOC than agroforestry (Coefficient = −0.972, p = 0.005, approximately −62%).
 Perennial systems show the highest climate-adjusted EMM (2.71 log g/kg, ≈15.0 g/kg).
-- **Deepsoil (>60 cm):** Both temperature (β = −0.547, p < 0.001) and precipitation (β = −0.452, p < 0.001) show significant **negative** associations with SOC — a directional reversal from the surface pattern consistent with climate-driven decomposition and leaching in warm, wet lowland soils.
+- **Deepsoil (>60 cm):** Both temperature (Coefficient = −0.547, p < 0.001) and precipitation (Coefficient = −0.452, p < 0.001) show significant **negative** associations with SOC — a directional reversal from the surface pattern consistent with climate-driven decomposition and leaching in warm, wet lowland soils.

----

-## Citation

-If you use the code or data in this repository, please cite:

-> Tran, T. M. (2026). *Depth Matters: Disentangling Climate and Management Drivers of Soil Organic Carbon Across Southeast Asian Agroecosystems*.
-Senior Thesis, Denison University.

-And the underlying dataset:

-> Gomez, C., et al. (2024).
-A dataset for soil organic carbon in agricultural systems for the Southeast Asia region. *Scientific Data*. https://doi.org/10.1038/s41597-024-03213-3

----

-## License

-This repository is licensed under the [MIT License](LICENSE).